DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/offline-upgrade.md

 !!! info

-    The term "kairship" appearing in the following commands or scripts is the internal development codename for the multi-cloud orchestration module.
+    The term "kairship" appearing in the following commands or scripts is the internal development codename for the multicloud orchestration module.

 ## Load Images from the Downloaded Installation Package